Appleseed/learn/docs/Portal/builder/index.rst

 Portal - The Main Site
 ======================

-Files - Static Content / Files from the File System
+Files - Managing Files from the File System
 ---------------------------------------------------

 Pages - The Module Container
 ============================